Harris to meet with Teamsters, but union president isn't invited to speak at Democratic convention

 O'Brien made the request to the Democrats at the same time he asked Republicans, she said.

 A person briefed on convention planning said Saturday that O'Brien will not speak, but the Teamsters will have a presence on the convention stage.
-The person requested anonymity because they are not authorized to speak publicly about the schedule.
+The person, who requested anonymity because they are not authorized to speak publicly about the schedule, would not give further details.

 Democrats have been the party of labor unions for decades, while Republicans largely have greeted them with hostility.
 Most major unions, including the AFL-CIO and the United Auto Workers, already have endorsed Harris.